BRQL for custom fields

 Direct join [$.]

-• Automatically aligns with the primary relationship between tables.
+- Automatically aligns with the primary relationship between tables

-Example:[$.Order.ProcessedAt] retrieves the Processed at field from the Orders table using a direct join.
+Example:[$.Order.ProcessedAt] retrieves the Processed at field from the Orders table

 Open join [$]

-Example: A dimension on the Products table that shows inventory quantity aggregated to the product type level.
-In this scenario, inventory quantities are stored at the variant level on the Product variants table, while the custom field is rooted in the Product table.
-Because the aggregation level does not match the default table relationship, an open join is required and must be defined explicitly in a subquery.
+Inventory quantities are stored at the variant level on the Product variants table, while the custom field is rooted in the Products table.
+Because the aggregation level does not match the default table relationship, an open join must be used and defined explicitly in a subquery.

-WHERE [$.ProductType] = [v.Product.ProductType]
+( SELECT SUMZ([v.InventoryQuantity]) FROM [$Variants v] WHERE [$.ProductType] = [v.Product.ProductType] )

 Functions